heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-The waters of Aberdeen Quay are stilled—the Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
+The waters of Trinity Quay are stilled—Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
 Ellen looks up, and Rev. Dewar, holding her hand, out to the ocean in its welcoming infinitude.